lpklinek/redwood-heat-photosyn/README.md

 JUNIOR-PAM data files are labeled with collection date and treeID in the format `MMDDYY_treeID.` Data from 2022 are simply labeled `MMDD_treeID`.
 This is cleaned and corrected by the processing script for consistency.
-Filenames with a number after the treeID are indicative of multiple rounds of sampling done in the same day, wherein the number refers to the sampling round of that file (ex. `040824_GarciaH_2.csv` corresponds to the the second round of sampling for tree GarciaH on 04/08/24).
+Filenames with a number after the treeID are indicative of multiple rounds of sampling done in the same day, wherein the number refers to the sampling round of that file (ex. `040824_GarciaH_2.csv` corresponds to the the second round of sampling for tree GarciaH on 04/08/24.
+See 'Methods' section of Klinek et al. 2026 for more information on sampling procedure).
 Each data collection has a `.csv` file and a `.pam` file – the `.pam` file can only be properly opened and accessed using the WALZ WinControl-3 software.
 Detailed descriptions of each variable can be found in the [instrument manual](https://www.walz.com/files/downloads/manuals/junior-pam/JUNIOR_PAM_02.pdf).